The centre of Dublin became a battleground as hundreds of Republican protesters clashed with Gardai along some of the capital's main streets.

 It was all over in seconds but they just repeatedly punched me in the face with their fists and I just ran...

 He says he was described as "an orange bastard" by his attackers.

 14 people were hospitalised as a result of the violence.

-An RTÉ News report by Barry Cummins broadcast on 25 February 2006.
+An RTÉ News report broadcast on 25 February 2006.
 The reporter is Barry Cummins.